FloDesign/flo-design-v4/source/blog/2016-01-04-best-web-design-icon-sets.md

 ## [30 Line Icons](https://dribbble.com/shots/1871082-30-line-icon-Freebies?list=users&offset=1)
 ![30 line icons](/img/thirty-line-icons.jpg)

-A really nice little set thats got plenty of personality ideal if your doing a project with a playful feel to it.
-It's only available in sketch format though but it is free :-)
+A really nice little set thats got plenty of personality, ideal if your doing a project with a playful feel to it.
+It's only available in sketch format but it is free :-)

 <ul class="info-box">
 	<li>Number of icons: 30</li>